Flood watch issued for metro Phoenix through Wednesday night

 — NWS Flagstaff (@NWSFlagstaff) February 7, 2024

-The winter storm has even impacted one of Arizona’s most iconic natural wonders.
-Two roads near the Grand Canyon have also been closed, according to an announcement the park service put out at around 7 p.m.
-The winter storm closed down these two areas:
+Two roads near the Grand Canyon were also closed, according to an announcement the park service put out at around 7 p.m.
+The winter storm closed down two areas:

 – Desert View Drive (Stare Route 64) between Grand Canyon Village and the park’s East Entrance at Desert View.